uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-circuit-breaking/pws-lab.md

 ```

-4) Package, push and bind service for `turbine-amqp`
+4) Package, push and bind services for `turbine-amqp`
 ```bash
 $ mvn clean package
 $ cf push turbine-amqp -p target/turbine-amqp-0.0.1-SNAPSHOT.jar --random-route -m 512M --no-start
 $ cf bind-service turbine-amqp turbine-broker
 $ cf start turbine-amqp
 ```
+_You can safely ignore the TIP: Use 'cf restage' to ensure your env variable changes take effect message from the CLI.
+We can just start the_ `turbine-amqp` application.

 ### Deploy `hystrix-dashboard` to PWS